Back to text menu | Back to clickable plan

 EDR172987.
 Photo: Van Haeperen 2019, fig. 230.

 A well-head in the courtyard is from the period of Augustus.
 According to an inscription it was offered by Terentia, daughter of Aulus, and wife of Cluvius.
 This is the same woman who donated a cryptam et calchid(icum) to Ostia, as is recorded in an inscription found in the Byzantine Baths (IV,IV,8).
-Her activity is probably an echo of Livia's predilection for Bona Dea, her personal protective deity.
+Her activity is probably an echo of the predilection of Livia, wife of Augustus, for the Bona Dea, her personal protective deity.

 To the years c.
 85-50 BC belongs an inscription on a marble block (0.34 x 0.61) that later became part of the pavement: